hasinthaindrajee/authentication-browser-back-button-handler/README.md

 wso2.my.dashboard		  https://localhost:9443/dashboard/index.jag

+Once you fill key and value click on "Add" button.

+Now you can try out your scenario.

 Note that these configurations are per-tenant.
 You need to do this configuration after loging into SPs tenant Admin console.